kuzminrobin/fcl/fcl_doc/README.md

   } // g().
 } // f().
 ```
-was logged by the destructors of the correspoinding instances of the `FunctionLogger`
-during stack unwinding.
-And the first-most destructor (printing `} // g().`) has noticed that
+was logged by the destructors of the correspoinding `FunctionLogger` instances during stack unwinding.
+And the first-most destructor (printing the fragment `} // g().`) has noticed that
-there was some bufferd `stderr` output - the panic report - and has flushed that panic report.
+there was some buffered `stderr` output - the panic report - and has flushed that panic report.

-Such an output of returns after the panic handler (the returns from `g()`, `f()`, and other enclosing functions all the way back to the
+Such fake returns after the panic handler (the returns from `g()`, `f()`, and other enclosing functions all the way back to the
 thread function or to a function called first after logging enabling), will definitely confuse the users.
 That output needs to be suppressed.
 But the suppression can prevent the panic report flushing to `stderr`.

 In addition to that, the observation above is only applicable to the _unwinding_ runtimes.